johnlockejrr/pylaia/docs/usage/index.md

 * `pylaia-htr-create-model`
 : To create a new PyLaia model.
 More details in the [dedicated page](./initialization/index.md).
+* `pylaia-htr-dataset`
+: To compute statistics and run validation checks on a dataset.
+More details in the [dedicated page](./datasets/index.md).
 * `pylaia-htr-train-ctc`
 : To train a PyLaia model.
 More details in the [dedicated page](./training/index.md).
 * `pylaia-htr-decode-ctc`